laexxtia/espeeyam7/README.md

 [Return to Table of Contents](#table-of-contents)

-### Testing
+## Testing

 Our test case file is login.test.js.
+Please make sure to complete the steps in [Installation](#installation) before testing.
 To run it, write the following command in your IDE terminal:

    ```sh
    npx jest